blueraster/csfilesystem/README.md

 ```
 composer require blueraster/csfilesystem
 ```
 > You may receiver an error on installation mentioning PHP versions.
-For some versions of CSWeb, a specific PHP version has been specified in you `package.json` file.
+For some versions of CSWeb, a specific PHP version has been specified in your `package.json` file.
 > To remove it from the command line: `composer config --unset platform.php`

 ### Configuration